lucasmr19/BoardGeekGames-Corpus/README.md

-# 🧩 BoardGeekGames Corpus
+# 🧩 BoardGameGeek Corpus

-**BoardGeekGames Corpus** is a Python project for building and analyzing an annotated textual corpus of **board game reviews**.
+**BoardGameGeek Corpus** is a Python project for building and analyzing an annotated textual corpus of **board game reviews**.
 It focuses on sentiment analysis, linguistic annotation, and lexicon-based modeling from user-generated content gathered from [BoardGameGeek](https://boardgamegeek.com).

 ## 🚀 Overview